Antoinegtir/cupertino-page-control/README.md

 #### Other propriety

-- name: String (optionnal) title of the widget
+- name: String (optional) title of the widget
-- icon: IconData (optionnal) icon at the left
+- icon: IconData (optional) icon at the left
-- function: Function (optionnal) when tap on the widget and route
+- function: Function (optional) when tap on the widget and route

 ```